Jane Antonia Cornish: Ballet

-New York City Ballet Principal Ask la Cour choreographed a pas de deux to the title track of Cornish's album Into Silence.
+New York City Ballet principal Ask la Cour choreographed a pas de deux to the title track of Cornish's album Into Silence.
 It was performed by Stars of American Ballet as a part of their national tour.
-The film of the ballet was reviewed by Dance Spirit Magazine who wrote: "In this pas de deux to “Into Silence” by award-winning movie composer Jane Antonia Cornish, impossibly gorgeous shapes form and dissolve in the haunting black-and-white setting of the Martha Graham Studios in NYC."
+The film of the ballet was reviewed by Dance Spirit magazine: "In this pas de deux to "Into Silence" by award-winning movie composer Jane Antonia Cornish, impossibly gorgeous shapes form and dissolve in the haunting black-and-white setting of the Martha Graham Studios in NYC."

 Awards

 In 2005, Cornish was awarded a British Academy of Film and Television Arts (BAFTA) for Television Craft: Anthony Asquith Award for New British Composer, for her work on Five Children and It.
-She was the first female in history to win a BAFTA for music.
-In 2008 ASCAP's Rudolf Nissim Prize jury honoured Cornish with a Special Distinction for her orchestral tone poem, Symphony.
+She was the first woman to win a BAFTA for music.
+In 2008, ASCAP's Rudolf Nissim Prize jury honoured Cornish with a Special Distinction for her orchestral tone poem, Symphony.
 The Academy of Motion Pictures Arts and Sciences invited Jane Antonia Cornish to become a member in 2019.